 How can I get more information?

 The COC recognizes that a variety of groups and a significant number of the Canadian public are keen on engaging with or referencing the Olympic Brand in Canada.
-For the sake of user convenience, the following sections are organized by interest group and provide specific information and examples relating to Olympic Brand use in Canada.
-The categories below will have visually stimulating examples and leading questions for ease of viewing , please click on the interest group that best represents your needs and intentions.
+The COC has created guidelines and educational resources organized by interest group that provide specific information and examples relating to Olympic Brand use in Canada.
+Please contact email@example.com for more information.

 Who are the Official Canadian Olympic Sponsors?